beeware/briefcase/docs/reference/configuration.rst

 The branch of the project template to use when generating the app.
 If the template is a local file, this attribute will be ignored.
-If not specified, Briefcase will use a branch matching the Python version in use (i.e., the `3.8` branch will be used when Python 3.8 is used to generate the app).
+If not specified, Briefcase will use a branch matching the version of Briefcase that is being used (i.e., if you're using Briefcase 0.3.9, Briefcase will use the `v0.3.9` template branch when generating the app).
+If you're using a development version of Briefcase, Briefcase will use the `main` branch of the template.

 ``url``
 ~~~~~~~